 Shady Lane Park and Importance of Bayous in Houston

-Shady Lane Park is a jewel in the Houston park system.
-The name of the park gives no hint as to what is found there.
-Yes there are trees, so obviously there is shade if visiting this park when the deciduous trees are fully leafed out.
+A jewel in the Houston park system is Shady Lane Park.
+The name of the park gives no hint as to what is there.
+Yes, there are trees, so obviously there is shade if visiting this park when the deciduous trees are fully leafed out.
 My husband and I visited this Houston park in the winter.
-It was a blustery cold day so there were hardly any people in the park at the time of our visit.
-Yet we were delighted with our discovery and I am happy to tell you about it.
+It was a blustery cold day, so there were hardly any people in the park at the time of our visit.
+We were delighted with our discovery, and I am happy to tell you about it.

 There is a community center in this Shady Lane Park.
 Houston has 60 community centers scattered throughout areas where there are also parks.
 Many of them have a variety of programs as well as fitness activities.
 Programs include those for children as well as adults.